Janus particles

 A schematic view of a basic spherical Janus particle with two distinct faces: Sides A and B represent two surfaces with different physical or chemical properties.

 Janus particles are special types of nanoparticles or microparticles whose surfaces have two or more distinct physical properties.
 This unique surface of Janus particles allows two different types of chemistry to occur on the same particle.
 The simplest case of a Janus particle is achieved by dividing the particle into two distinct parts, each of them either made of a different material, or bearing different functional groups.
 For example, a Janus particle may have one half of its surface composed of hydrophilic groups and the other half hydrophobic groups, the particles might have two surfaces of different color, fluorescence, or magnetic properties.
 This gives these particles unique properties related to their asymmetric structure and/or functionalization.
+Janus particles are so-named in reference to the two-faced Roman god Janus, as they may be said to—similarly—have "two faces".